 4. Completed Applications

-All application materials, including the PharmCAS application, official transcripts (as submitted to PharmCAS), PCAT scores (preferred if cumulative and science GPAs are below 2.75) and two letters of recommendation (as submitted to PharmCAS), must be received in the Office of Admissions on or before May 2, 2022.
-Only completed applications received by the Office of Admissions on or before the deadline date will be reviewed for potential entrance into the program, which begins in early June.
+All application materials, including the PharmCASs application, verification of transcripts by PharmCAS, and two letters of recommendation (submitted to PharmCAS), must be received by the Office of Admissions on or before May 1st each year to be reviewed for potential entrance into the College.

 Please Note: Applicants are responsible for tracking the receipt of their application materials and verifying the status of their applications on the University website.
 The Office of Admissions will send qualified applicants instructions for checking the status of their application materials online.

 Applicants are also responsible for notifying the Office of Admissions of any changes in their mailing address or e-mail address.

 The Chicago College of Pharmacy uses a rolling admissions process in which applications are processed and reviewed during regular intervals in the admissions cycle until the class is filled.